olcf/olcf-user-docs/profiling/TAU.rst

 -----------------------------------------------

-- For a serial application we should not declare a Makefile with a programming model such as MPI, OpenMP.
-However, as the source code includes MPI header that are not excluded during the compilation of the serial version, we should declare a Makefile with MPI.
-Moreover, with TAU_OPTIONS below, we add options to the linker.
+- For a serial application, we should not use a Makefile with a programming model such as MPI, OpenMP.
+However, as the source code for this **specific** case, includes MPI headers that are not excluded during the compilation of the serial version, we should declare a Makefile with MPI.
+We can declare a TAU makefile with the environment variable ``TAU_MAKEFILE``.
+Moreover, with TAU_OPTIONS below, we add options to the linker as the application depends on PNetCDF.

 .. code::